King Floyd: Subsequent career

-None of his subsequent songs achieved the same success, as disco dominated the charts for the remainder of the 1970s.
+None of Floyd's subsequent songs achieved the same success, as disco dominated the charts for the remainder of the 1970s.
 However, Floyd had credits for "Boombastic," recorded in 1995 by Shaggy, which became a big hit.
 Floyd reunited with Malaco Records in 2000 for the Old Skool Funk album, but it failed to make an impact.
-However, his song "Don't Leave Me Lonely" was prominently sampled by the Wu-Tang Clan for the song "For Heaven's Sake" off their album Wu-Tang Forever.
+However, his song "Don't Leave Me Lonely" was prominently sampled by the Wu-Tang Clan for the song "For Heaven's Sake" on the album Wu-Tang Forever.

 Personal life

-He died on March 6, 2006, from complications of a stroke and diabetes.
+Floyd died on March 6, 2006, of complications of a stroke and diabetes.
 He was survived by his wife, children, and grandchildren.